 Evidence of effectiveness

 Results from a randomized controlled trial (RCT) evaluation conducted in the 2017-2018 school year (report written in 2019) supported the effectiveness of the HighScope Preschool Curriculum program for preschool children.
-This evaluation included 302 prekindergarten classroom teachers teaching in public elementary school, community-based, and Head Start settings in the U.S. Southeast (student demographics: white = 52%; Black = 37%; 82% resided in households below the poverty threshold).
+This evaluation included 302 prekindergarten classroom teachers teaching in public elementary school, community-based, and Head Start settings in the U.S. Southeast (52% white, 37% Black/African American; 82% resided in households below the poverty threshold).
 This evaluation found that classrooms participating in the HighScope program demonstrated significant improvements in observer-reported classroom climate and teaching practices compared to control classrooms (outcomes reported one year after baseline).

 -